Dynamic China 16 days

-After breakfast, visit the Tiananmen Square (meaning the Square of Heavenly Peace in Chinese), it is the world’s largest inner-city square, started in 1912 by demolishing some old architectures of Qing Dynasty, and significantly enlarged in 1959 to celebrate the 10th anniversary of the People’s Republic of China.
-Tiananmen Square covers 440,000 square meters and is able to hold one million people.
+After breakfast, visit the Tiananmen Square (meaning the Square of Heavenly Peace in Chinese), it is the world’s largest inner-city square, significantly enlarged in 1959 to celebrate the 10th anniversary of the People’s Republic of China.
+Tiananmen Square covers 440,000 square meters and can hold one million people.
 Also, every day, there are National Flag-raising Ceremony and Flag-lowering Ceremony on Tiananmen Square, at the times of sunrise and sunset.

 In Beijing, hutongs are alleys formed by lines of Siheyuan, the traditional courtyard residences of civilians in North China for past hundreds of years.
-Many neighbourhoods were formed by joining one Siheyuan to another to form a hutong and then joining one hutong to another.
-The word hutong is also used to refer to such neighbourhoods.
+Many neighborhoods were formed by joining one Siheyuan to another to form a hutong, and then joining one hutong to another.
+The word hutong is also used to refer to such neighborhoods.

 Since the mid-20th century, many Beijing hutongs were demolished to make way for new roads and buildings.
 More recently, however, many hutongs have been designated as protected, to preserve this aspect of Chinese cultural history.
 Hutongs were first established in the Yuan dynasty (1206–1341 AD) and then developed in the Ming (1368–1628 AD) and Qing (1644–1908 AD) dynasties.

 After Hutongs and Siheyuan, you have the chance to watch a tea making performance, and in meanwhile, learn Beijing Opera Mask painting.

 In the evening, enjoy a delicious Peking Roast Duck Dinner at the most famous restaurant – Quanjude.